S-Abbas011/Netflix_sql_project-/README.md

 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+This project undertakes a thorough analysis of Netflix's movie and television show data utilizing SQL, with the objective of deriving actionable insights and addressing pertinent business inquiries.
+The accompanying documentation offers a comprehensive overview of the project's aims, identified business challenges, proposed solutions, key findings, and concluding remarks.

 ## Objectives

-- Analyze the distribution of content types (movies vs TV shows).
+- Check how much content is movies and how much is TV shows.
-- Identify the most common ratings for movies and TV shows.
+- Find the ratings that are most common for movies and TV shows.
-- List and analyze content based on release years, countries, and durations.
+- Look at content by year of release, country, and duration.
-- Explore and categorize content based on specific criteria and keywords.
+- Group and study content using certain topics or keywords.

 ## Dataset